qubole/rubix/README.md

 RubiX is a lightweight data caching framework for use with Hadoop-based data engines.

-Check the [User & Developer Manual](https://rubix.readthedocs.io/en/latest/index.html) for more information on use cases and getting started with RubiX.
+Check the [User and Developer Manual](https://rubix.readthedocs.io/en/latest/index.html) for more information on use cases and getting started with RubiX.

 ## Requirements